Oliver Tree: 2018–2020: Ugly Is Beautiful and singles

-2021–present: Deluxe version of Ugly Is Beautiful and Cowboy Tears
+2021–2022: Deluxe versions of Ugly Is Beautiful & Cowboy Tears, collaborations, and critical recognition

 Despite claiming that he was retired, he released the single "Out of Ordinary" on February 4, 2021, announcing the deluxe edition of Ugly Is Beautiful.

-On May 28, 2021, Tree released a deluxe version of his debut album named Ugly Is Beautiful: Shorter, Thicker & Uglier.
+On May 28, 2021, Tree released a deluxe version of his debut album named Ugly Is Beautiful: Shorter, Thicker & Uglier, from which the song "Life Goes On" gained notable popularity.

-He would later collaborate with Russian rave band Little Big and release the single "Turn It Up", featuring Tommy Cash, from their collaborative EP Welcome to the Internet, which was later released on September 30, 2021.
+He would later collaborate with Russian rave band Little Big and release the single "Turn It Up", featuring Estonian rapper Tommy Cash, from their collaborative EP Welcome to the Internet, which was later released on September 30, 2021.

-On January 12, 2022, Tree released the single "Cowboys Don't Cry" from his second album Cowboy Tears.
+On January 12, 2022, Tree released the single "Cowboys Don't Cry" and the single "Freaks & Geeks" on February 4, both from his second album, Cowboy Tears.
 Cowboy Tears was released on February 18, 2022.
-On May 20, 2022, Tree released a single, "I Hate You" along with "Cowboys Don't Cry".
-He would also announced a tour to accompany the album Cowboy Tears.
-Oliver would follow up the release of Cowboy Tears with a deluxe titled "Cowboy Tears: Drown the World in a Swimming Pool of Sorrow (Deluxe) in late December.
+On May 20, 2022, Tree released a single, "I Hate You" followed up by another single "Placeholder" on July 15.
+He would also announce a tour to accompany the album Cowboy Tears.
+On August 5, 2022, he followed up the release of Cowboy Tears with a non-album single titled "Miss You" - a collaboration with German music producer Robin Schulz and a remix of the song "Jerk" from Ugly is Beautiful.
+A month later, Tree collaborated with Polish-Irish DJ and producer "TWISTED" for "WORTH NOTHING", a Phonx-infused remix of the song Jerk.
+On October 28, 2022, the music video of Miss You was uploaded, and the song started to gain as much popularity as Life Goes On did in 2021.
+He then released a deluxe version of Cowboy Tears titled "Cowboy Tears: Drown the World in a Swimming Pool of Sorrow" on December 23, 2022.

-On March 3, 2023 Oliver released his first single of 2023 "Here We Go Again" with producer David Guetta.
+2023–present: Alone in a Crowd and world tour

+On March 3, 2023, Tree released his first single of 2023, "Here We Go Again" with DJ and music producer David Guetta.
+He followed up this release with a single titled "Bounce" released on June 20.
+The same day, he played a show at the Red Rocks Amphitheatre in Colorado and announced that this song was the first single released that would be featured on his third studio album, Alone in a Crowd.
+On July 17, Tree announced that his Alone in a Crowd World Tour would occur from October 2023 to February 2024.
+He would be scheduled to perform in Australia with American rapper Sueco, Europe and the United Kingdom with Tommy Cash, and the United States with rock band Fidlar.
+On July 21, he released his second single from the album, "One & Only".
+He collaborated with upcoming underground dance music group Super Computer for his third single, "Essence" released on September 1, 2023.
+On September 15, a fourth single was released, "Fairweather Friends".
+Alone in a Crowd was then released two weeks later on September 29, 2023.

+On 10 October 2025, Tree released his first song in over a year titled "Superhero".